-The engineering landscape is constantly evolving with the introduction, adoption and deployment of new technologies.
-Recruiters should be constantly analysing these trends to ensure they can adapt their sourcing strategies and approach engineers with a relevant skill-set.
+Software engineering is constantly evolving with the introduction, adoption and deployment of new technologies.
+Recruiters should be constantly analysing these trends to ensure they can adapt their sourcing strategies and approach engineers for opportunities with a relevant skill-set.

-In the same way that engineers optimise their code to improve their products, optimising a LinkedIn profile can improve the quality or relevance of approaches from recruiters on LinkedIn.
+In the same way that engineers optimise their code to release better products, optimising a LinkedIn profile can improve the relevance of approaches from recruiters on LinkedIn.
 The information on a LinkedIn profile can be the difference between your profile showing at the top of a search, or not appearing at all.

 In this article, I share my advice on how a Software Engineer can optimise their LinkedIn profile to increase the relevance of approaches from recruiters, talent acquisition and engineering hiring managers.

-First and foremost, elaborate on your position title to share what capacity you’re working in today.
+First and foremost, elaborate on your position title to share what type of development you’re specialising in today.

-You can do this by sharing whether you’re a Full Stack, Frontend or Backend engineer.
+You can do this by sharing whether you’re a Frontend, Backend, Full Stack, Mobile, QA or support engineer.

 For example, if your title is Senior Software Engineer, but you focus on the Backend, you could write your title as “Senior Software Engineer, Backend”, “Senior Software Engineer (Backend)” or “Senior Backend Engineer”.